ioBroker/ioBroker.repositories/README.md

 3. Some feedback on [forum](http://forum.iobroker.net).
 4. **Important** Discovery function!
 If a device can be found automatically (USB, IP) it should be implemented in discovery adapter after (Discovery PR will be merged after stable acceptance).

+## Common Rules and Requirements for Commercial Adapters Requiring a License
+ioBroker GmbH sponsors all infrastructure and services necessary for the smooth functioning of the ioBroker world.
+This encompasses the repository, central components, and platforms such as the Forum.
+While the usage of open-source "non-commercial" adapters is entirely free, the scenario changes when adapters necessitate a purchase.

+For an optimal experience, it is recommended to procure licenses through the official ioBroker Website.
+The ioBroker GmbH facilitates license management and provides secure components for seamless integration into the adapter.
+In return for this service, a standard share of 30% of revenues is remitted to ioBroker GmbH.
+For further information or inquiries, please reach out to info@iobroker.net.

+In cases where purchases are managed by the developer directly, and the adapter is intended for inclusion in the repository, a service fee of typically 15% of the revenue is applicable.
+For details and negotiations regarding this arrangement, please also contact info@iobroker.net.

 ## How-to
 ### How to publish on npm